apache/echarts-doc/en/option/component/legend.md

 ## data(Array)

 Data array of legend.
-An array item is usually a string and every item represents the `name`（if it is[pie chart](~series-pie)，it would also be the `name` of a single data in the pie chart） of a series .
+An array item is usually a string and every item represents the `name`（if it is[pie chart](~series-pie), it would also be the `name` of a single data in the pie chart） of a series .
 Legend component would automatically acquire the color of the corresponding series.
 As the automatically drawn color and symbol, special string `''`（null string）or `'\n'` (line feed string), diagram symbol（symbol）is used in lind feedof legend.

 If you want to set the style of a single item, this item could be written as the object to the configuration item.
 At this time, you must use the `name`  property to correspond with the `name` of series.